joeedhorton/epr-packaging-style-guide/app/index.md

 ---
 homepage: true
 layout: home
-title: "A design history for your GOV.UK service"
+title: "Extended producer responsibility for packaging design history"
-description: "Document and share design decisions.
-Create a permanent record of how your service has developed over time."
+description: "A history of designs for the guidance pages and transactions that make up the EPR service."
 ---